Disclaimer: I don't own Pokémon.

 Maxie nodded in agreement.
 "He's got a good point, Tabitha.
 Where's the rest of your unit?"
 He asked, his eyes narrowing dangerously.

 Tabitha sighed, but still stood firmly.
 "They were defeated and captured, Lord Maxie.
 We couldn't jeopardize the mission's objectives by attempting a rescue so we had to leave them behind," he reported.

-Mack nodded.
+Blaise nodded.
 "Yep, stupid admin Tabitha got his unit caught, woohoo," he commented, then gave a quiet and mocking laugh.

 Maxie narrowed his eyes.
 "There better be a good reason for losing five team members on a low profile mission, Tabitha."